Chapter 15.04

 B. Chapter 1, Article 100, Definitions: Approved, add:

-Existence of a factory applied label or application of a field applied label by an agency approved by the AHJ to test and label is an alternate method of approval.
-See the list of recognized third party testing and labeling agencies.
+Existence of a factory applied label or application of a field applied label by an agency listed on OSHA’s Nationally Recognized Testing Laboratory (NRTL) Program is an alternate method of approval.

 C. Chapter 1, Article 100, Definitions: Authority Having Jurisdiction (AHJ), add: